camleng/cm-bot/README.md

 This will open your browser to authenticate your application.

-*Raspberry Pi reminder: if you are using a Raspberry Pi or any other headless device, make sure to run this on a computer that uses a UI, or use X with your Pi.*
+*Raspberry Pi reminder: if you are using a Raspberry Pi or any other headless device, make sure you're running this on a computer that uses a UI, or use X with your Pi.*

 Click "Allow".